barryclark/jekyll-now/_posts/2014-10-20-Hand-Gesture-Part-1.md

 There are many things that people think as gesture.

-  1. The number of fingers that are open can be taken as a gesture.
+  1. The number of fingers that are open can be taken as a gesture **Static Gesture**.
-  2. The change of the state of the hand from one position to other.
+  2. The change of the state of the hand from one position to other **Dynamic or Pattern Gesture**.
   3. The change of the hand. (eg. open hand --> closed hand will give a **grip** gesture)

 I have worked on the first two and will be explaining them here.